Student council: Japan

 Based on alumni associations which were existed as high-level organizations of extracurricular activities, student councils were added to Japanese schools after World War II.
 In Japanese schools, students in a class stay together as a cohesive set in the same homeroom for most of the day.
-Each class has one or more elected representatives who reports to student council.
+Each class has one or more elected representatives who report to the student council.
 The student council consists of members who are elected by the student body.
 The council is often responsible for organizing events such as the culture festival, sports day, and class field trips.